troutscoper/chungus-box/README.md

 ChungusBox is running on a refurbished Dell Optiplex 3050 SFF.
 These can be found for anywhere from $50-$200 dollars, at varying hardware levels.

 The main thing is getting a 7th Gen or newer Intel Processor as a requirement for Jellyfin hardware transcoding.
+Even this isn't a hard requirement for general functionality, but it is recommended!

 My specs are: